assemblee-virtuelle/Doc-Solid/fr/WacAcl.md

     acl:mode
         acl:Read, acl:Write, acl:Control;

-    # defaultForNew says: this authorization (the statements above) will also
+    # default says: this authorization (the statements above) will also
     #   be inherited by any resource within that container that doesn't have its
     #   own ACL.
     acl:default <https://alice.databox.me/docs/>.